BlenderVR/manual/manual/components/user-interface.rst

 Log Level
 =========

-The log level (3b) is usefull when blenderplayer runs properly.
+The log level (3b) is useful when blenderplayer runs properly.
 It can display errors of your `processor file <processor-file.html>`_ in the log window (3).

 Daemons
 -------